AvarisGates/TownCrier/README.md

 # Town Crier
-A common api event for the AvarisGates project.
+A common event API library for the AvarisGates project.
+Provides a lot of new events such as on player join, or on player kill.
+To learn more checkout the source code.